-Kathryn Bigelow's 'Detroit' movie: Horribly real semidocumentary or self-serving Hollywood depiction of 1967 Detroit Rebellion?
+Detroit movie review: Disturbingly realistic semidocumentary or self-serving Hollywood depiction of the 1967 Detroit Rebellion?

-In the city of Detroit, from July 23 through July 27 of 1967, the people rebelled against the conditions of their existence.
-Some call this the 1967 Detroit Riot; it's also known as the 12th Street Riot and the 1967 Detroit Rebellion.
-I prefer the latter.
+From July 23 through July 27 of 1967, the people in the city of Detroit rebelled against the conditions of their existence.
+Some call this event the 1967 Detroit Riot.
+It’s also known as the 12th Street Riot and the 1967 Detroit Rebellion.
+I prefer the last one.

-Three of those killings are the subject of Academy Award-winning director Kathryn Bigelow, her itinerant The Hurt Locker and Zero Dark Thirty scenario writer Mark Boal (who also wrote Paul Haggis' In the Valley of Elah), and their new dramatic thriller, Detroit.
+Three of those killings are the subject of the new dramatic thriller Detroit, directed by Academy Award winner Kathryn Bigelow and written by her itinerant The Hurt Locker and Zero Dark Thirty scenarist Mark Boal, both of whom also among the the movie’s five credited producers.

-(“Dramatic thriller” is the marketing term of art being used in the promotion of the movie.
-We’ll get back to that notion in a moment.)
+“Dramatic thriller,” I should add, is the marketing term for art being used in the promotion of the movie.
+We’ll get back to that notion in a moment.

-Detroit is, for the most part, masterfully composed.
-Cinematographer Barry Ackroyd returns to “put the audience in the action” – Ackroyd lensed The Hurt Locker for Bigelow, as well as Paul Greengrass’ United 93, Green Zone, Captain Phillips, and Jason Bourne, among a number of other shaky-cam flicks.
+The movie Detroit is, for the most part, masterfully composed.
+Cinematographer Barry Ackroyd returns to “put the audience in the action”; his credits include The Hurt Locker for Bigelow, as well as Paul Greengrass’ United 93, Green Zone, Captain Phillips, and Jason Bourne, among a number of other shaky-cam flicks.

-Providing a sense of Haskell Wexler-esque vérité is Ackroyd’s speciality, and that’s the central goal of these filmmakers: to make all of this seem real.
+Providing a sense of Haskell Wexler-esque vérité is Ackroyd’s speciality, and that’s the central goal of Detroit’s filmmakers: To make all of what’s shown on screen seem real.
 Horribly real.
-This they generally achieve.
+And this they generally achieve.

 The problem is that when it’s not being horribly real, Detroit is deeply self-serving, occasionally condescending, and more than a little irritating.
 This is usually what happens when white filmmakers decide to tell the story of a minority their ancestors lorded over during one of the United States’ many instances of exceptional cruelty to communities that are not white.

-Much of the mayhem takes place in the Algiers motel, where Krauss and his cohorts, including other Detroit police officers, state troopers, and National Guardsmen, engage in a brutal – and brutally depicted – series of interrogations wherein several young black men and two young white women are abused physically and psychology, and occasionally murdered outright.
+Much of the mayhem takes place in the Algiers Motel, where Krauss and his cohorts – including other Detroit police officers, state troopers, and National Guardsmen – engage in a brutal (and brutally depicted) series of interrogations wherein several young black men and two young white women are abused physically and psychologically.

 Which, of course, has been true in the history of America and has been well documented in the history of American cinema.
 Fully documented, some might say.

-These films must, by virtue of their earnestness – including Griffith’s deeply earnest intention to spread lies and hurt black folks – contribute to the ongoing beatdown of Black America in American movies.
-They enfranchize the notion of degradation and defeat as the central narrative of African Americans – along with women and the various minorities in the nation.
+By virtue of their earnestness, these films – including Griffith’s deeply earnest intention to spread lies and hurt black folks – contribute to the ongoing beatdown of Black America in American movies.
+They enfranchise the notion of degradation and defeat as the central narrative of African Americans – along with those of women and the various minorities in the nation.

-We’ve been watching ourselves get our asses kicked, and get abused, raped, and murdered in the movies for more than 100 hundred years.
-Very often, we are presented these images, historical or otherwise, in films meant to appease us – and by extension to assuage the guilt of the descendants of the previously mentioned unkind majority who are often, as noted, being both condescending and self-serving in the process.
-The occasional Hidden Figures, notwithstanding.
+We’ve been watching ourselves get our asses kicked – and get abused, raped, and murdered – in the movies for more than 100 years.
+Very often, we are presented these images, historical or otherwise, in films meant to appease us; and by extension, to assuage the guilt of the descendants of the previously mentioned unkind majority even though the former are often, as noted, being both condescending and self-serving in the process – the occasional Hidden Figures, notwithstanding.

-Nevertheless, it’s made up – filtered, interpreted, staged, and presented to us, the audience, as history – which it isn't.
+Nevertheless, it’s made up – filtered, interpreted, staged – but presented to us, the audience, as history.
 Even so, these filmmakers have decided they know what happened at the Algiers Motel that hot July night in 1967.
-They show us these cops shooting from the hip, planting evidence, abusing and maligning and ultimately killing.
+They show us these cops shooting from the hip, planting evidence, abusing, maligning, and ultimately killing.